 Obtaining a high school diploma is the first step in becoming a correctional officer.
 A postsecondary degree isn't always required, but certain positions may require some college education, according to the Federal Bureau of Prisons, and will allow for quicker advancement within the field.
 Relevant associate's programs in criminal justice, corrections or corrections administration generally involve two years of study.
 At some schools, these programs can be taken in conjunction with a training academy program.
 Common courses include parole, correctional law, prisoner supervision and psychology.

 - Police Science and Law Enforcement

 - Security and Theft Prevention Services

 Next, jailers and correctional officers participate in training academies administered by government agencies or take jailer courses at community colleges.
 These short-term jailer or correctional officer training programs don't lead to a degree but can prepare students for entry-level positions in the field.
 Applicants must complete physical assessments, a background check and an interview.

 In training academy programs, students learn how to supervise inmates, prepare reports, secure jails, release inmates and apply correctional law.
 Aspiring correctional officers also learn self-defense tactics and the safe use of firearms.
 In some cases, these programs prepare trainees for state certification or licensure exams.

-- Stay in shape.
+Prospective correctional officers should stay in shape.
 Correctional officers have the potential to be injured in confrontations with prisoners.
 Individuals in this field should stay in shape and learn how to be aware of their surroundings at all times.

-Step 3: Obtain Certification
+Step 4: Obtain Certification

 While certification isn't always required, it can help jailers stand out and may lead to career advancement.
 A few organizations offer professional credentials, including the American Correctional Association (ACA).
 In order to earn the ACA's Certified Corrections Officer designation, applicants need to have a high school diploma or GED and one year of work experience prior to taking the exam.